schmiatz/hyperbridge-node/README.md

 ```

 #### hyperbridge_username
-Thats the Name your Hyperbridge Node and its systemd services will have.
+Thats the Name your Hyperbridge Node and its systemd service will have.
 Open this website, switch to Hyperbridge and check if your desired Names arent already taken:
 [Telemtery Polkadot](https://telemetry.polkadot.io/#list/0x19c5b43935ee2a7e4a090e2bde16ea106bcb1b3668a9abcd37bbceb8c9df16d4)
 ```